DanVano/AudioProgram/README.md

 # How to use the program
 Install pip package   python3 -m pip install eyeD3.

 Run the file.

-Input your Music folder directory.
+Input your Music folder directory or hit x for default

 To remove any extra website tags and song name tags, add the tag to the lists.
 'DLweb, DLtags'